m-aciek/attributivegettext/README.md

-Extension of Python gettext that lets you use context translations as attributes.
+Extension of Python gettext that makes gettext function return object which behave as string with translation, except you can access [context translations](https://docs.python.org/3/library/gettext.html#gettext.pgettext) through its attributes.

 Let's say your translation file looks as below: